-It’s no secret I’m a sucker for a credit card with amazing travel perks and rewards.
+It’s no secret I’m a sucker for credit cards with the best travel rewards.
 Credit cards get a bad reputation, but if you use them responsibly, you can reap some pretty amazing travel benefits.
 A lot of credit cards offer awesome sign-up bonuses for new customers if you meet a certain spending threshold within a certain number of months.
-I have managed to accumulate over 140,000 miles since January 2016 between sign up bonuses and using my credit cards like a debit card.
+I have managed to accumulate over 200,000 miles since January 2016 between sign up bonuses and using my credit cards like a debit card.

 Southwest Airlines Rapid Rewards Premier Card.
-This card is offered through Chase and I got it just for the sign-up bonus.
-What I love about Southwest Airlines is the number of airline miles needed for a flight are based on the price of the ticket; instead of a set number of miles like most other airlines.
-For example, after receiving my card in the mail, I immediately started using it for all of my daily purchases so I could meet the spending limit threshold and be awarded the bonus miles.
+This card is offered through Chase.
+What I love about Southwest Airlines is the number of airline miles needed for a flight are based on the price of the ticket.
+For example, after receiving my card in the mail, I immediately started using it for all of my daily purchases so I could meet the spending limit threshold.
 Once I met the spending threshold my 40,000 bonus miles were promptly credited to my Rapid Rewards account.
 Once the miles were in my account, I got on the phone with Southwest and booked three roundtrip tickets from Dallas to New York City.
 All I had to pay out of pocket were the taxes associated with each ticket.
 The best part?
 I still had miles left over.

 ALL AROUND CARDS